 Do your own research.

-Polysacchaarides, also known as glycans, are long-chain carbohydrates.
+Polysaccharides, also known as starch or glycans, are long-chain carbohydrates.
 Cellulose, the starch of plants such as potatoes, rice, and corn, amylose, and pectin are examples of polysaccharides.

 He shou wu (Polygonum multiflorum), also known as Fo Ti, is called the king of herbs.
 He shou wu can have a lot of zinc in it, depending on the soil it came from and the batch.
 The roots are harvested.
-Good quality is obtained with a process that includes cooking the roots with black beans (and only then drying and making powder).
+Good quality is obtained by cooking the roots with black beans (and only then drying and making powder).
 Among other uses, it is thought to be healthy for the hair, nails, and skin.
 I often add half a teaspoon (two grams) to smoothies.

 Published research also indicates the utility of CBD to relieve various conditions.